SergioCoboLopez/ELN_Sergio/docs/february_23/week_3.md

 What questions do I have?
 That depends on the results I want to get

 Think about datasets for salinity.
 Also models.

+**O** Finding datasets for salinity

+Finding these datasets is not trivial.
+Precisely because there are too many and they seem to be very big.
+If I enter the website of https://argo.ucsd.edu/data/ I see a section called 'Argo data files' and another section called 'Data from GDACs'.
+That's probably what I am looking for and I should read about them in order to be able to obtain data.
+Remember: my goals is to obtain O2 as a function of temperature and salinity with as many temperatures and salinities as possible.